Waiting for cancer results is one of the most stressful parts of cancer. These are our 7 best tips for coping through it.

 Let it go

 Give it God.
 You have no control over any of this.
-And, all of this stress and anxiety you’re feeling is not going to change anything anyway.
+And, all of this stress and anxiety you’re feeling is not going to change anything.

-And while I get that… actually letting it go, feels like an impossible feat!
+And while we know that in our hearts… actually letting it go, feels impossible.

 I struggle with this one.
 Hardcore.
 It’s really difficult for me to let things go.